mehdirazajaffri/sellanycar-task/README.md

 -   `localhost:8990/api/`
 -   `localhost:3006`

--   swagger api documentaion localhost:8990/api/documentation
+-   swagger api documentaion can be seen at http://localhost:8990/api/documentation

 ## Features